5 things for January 22: Shutdown, women's march, Turkey

 He'll need a shirt for this one

-Remember that shirtless Tongan guy who lit up the Opening Cermonies at the Summer Olympics?
+Remember that shirtless Tongan guy who lit up the Opening Ceremonies at the Summer Olympics?
 He'll be in Seoul next month -- as a cross-country skier.

 Gotta go

-Note: Correction: This piece has been amended to correct Justice Ruth Bader Ginsburg's last name.